June 20, 2014

 Tom: Yeah I ground my way into venture capital.
 You know I've had almost every title that VC firms hand out.
 I've been an analyst, an associate, a principal.
 I've been a partner.
 The role really changes very very dramatically as you rise through the ranks.
 When I first joined the venture I didn't leave the building.
 My main job was to research new companies and existing companies that we were talking to.
 Competitive landscapes, market opportunities etc.

-I spent a lot of time building, advising, looking at our existing portfolio and negotiating with new companies.
+I spent a lot of time building, advising and looking at our existing portfolio and negotiating with new companies.

 Peter: Was there sort of a well-worn track to partner or did you expect that you'd have to leap in order to move up at some point?